ondra-m/ruby-spark/README.md

 - **Transformations:** append new operation to current RDD and return new
 - **Actions:** add operation and start calculations

-See [wiki page](https://github.com/ondra-m/ruby-spark/wiki/RDD) or [Ruby-doc](http://www.rubydoc.info/github/ondra-m/ruby-spark/master/Spark/RDD) for more details.
+See [Wiki page](https://github.com/ondra-m/ruby-spark/wiki/RDD) or [Rubydoc](http://www.rubydoc.info/github/ondra-m/ruby-spark/master/Spark/RDD) for more details.

 #### Transformations